-Funds are available to support faculty who wish to attend academic conferences and/or work with collaborators at other institutions but who have child care responsibilities which may make this difficult.
-Awards of up to \$750 per year are available to assist regular faculty (Lecturers, Senior Lecturers, Distinguished Senior Lecturers, Assistant Professors, Associate Professors, and Professors) with expenses incurred in association with professional travel.
+Funds are available to support faculty who wish to attend academic conferences and/or work with collaborators at other institutions, or have commitments on campus that require additional, after-hours care for their dependents.
+Awards of up to \$1,500 per year are available to assist regular faculty (Lecturers, Senior Lecturers, Distinguished Senior Lecturers, Assistant Professors, Associate Professors, and Professors) with expenses incurred in association with professional travel or related on-campus commitments.
 Examples of expenses that may be supported include additional, above-the-ordinary, hours of care for dependents at home; contracting for childcare at a conference; or even taking a caregiver to a conference or on a short research trip.
 Spouses, partners, and other family members are not normally eligible for travel expenses or compensation.
+Following federal guidelines, a qualifying dependent is a child under the age of 13 or an older dependent who is physically and/or mentally incapable of self-care.

-Application for funding should be made by completing the online form at least 30 days in advance of the trip.
+Application for funding should be made by completing the Dependent Care Travel Fund form found on this page at least 30 days in advance of the trip.
 The applicant should include details of the conference or other event, an explanation of its importance for professional development, the name and age of the dependent requiring care, a description of the arrangements for which support is requested, and a budget.
 Please note that under current tax law, this is treated as a taxable benefit and is subject to tax withholding.